-in a critical reflection of my work, creating the loops in which the algorithms would run was the most difficult part, this is because not only did I need to do every algorithm 100 times to do a fair test I also had to make sure that I was testing each algorithm individually against its own algorithm in two instances one for the teacher and one for the students. using classes allowed me to effectively code and be able to call them in various places without repeating code too many times which helps with having to do multiple runs of the same algorithm. the AI algorithm I have created may also not be completely accurate this is because there is only so many situations a programme of this level can create and execute as well as the fact that the cooperator and effector algorithms maybe too simplistic for the model of social situations in real life, for example in social situations there's always emotion involved and different levels of cooperation and affection so in order to make this more accurate I would include a percentage of hard defection and hard cooperation which would make it more or less for example annoying or heartwarming in the consideration of the situation and the context of what has happened before and after.
+In a critical reflection of my work, creating the loops in which the algorithms would run was the most difficult part, this is because not only did I need to do every algorithm 100 times to do a fair test I also had to make sure that I was testing each algorithm individually against its own algorithm in two instances one for the teacher and one for the students. using classes allowed me to effectively code and be able to call them in various places without repeating code too many times which helps with having to do multiple runs of the same algorithm. the AI algorithm I have created may also not be completely accurate this is because there is only so many situations a programme of this level can create and execute as well as the fact that the cooperator and effector algorithms maybe too simplistic for the model of social situations in real life, for example in social situations there's always emotion involved and different levels of cooperation and affection so in order to make this more accurate I would include a percentage of hard defection and hard cooperation which would make it more or less for example annoying or heartwarming in the consideration of the situation and the context of what has happened before and after.
 This could also just be done by having a more complex rule system.

 #the basis of this code was taken from multiple internet searches and compiled by chatGPT and then tweaked#